napari/napari.github.io/dev/_sources/howtos/layers/surface.md

 It is also possible to create your own colormaps using vispy's `vispy.color.Colormap` object, see it's full [documentation here](https://vispy.org/api/vispy.color.colormap.html#vispy.color.colormap.Colormap).
-For more detail see [](./image).
+For more detail see the [image layer guide](image-layer).

 ## Adjusting contrast limits

 The vertex values of the `surface` layer get mapped through its colormap according to values called `contrast limits`.
-These are a 2-tuple of values defining how what values get applied the minimum and maximum of the colormap and follow the same principles as the `contrast_limits` described in [](./image).
+These are a 2-tuple of values defining how what values get applied the minimum and maximum of the colormap and follow the same principles as the `contrast_limits` described in the [image layer guide](image-layer).
 They are also accessible through the same keyword arguments, properties, and GUI layer controls as in the image layer.